TheHamiltonProjectResearch/CPS-Population-Adjustment-Backcast-2012-22/README.md

 # [**CPS-Population-Adjustment-Backcast-2012-22**](https://www.hamiltonproject.org/blog/whos_missing_from_the_post_pandemic_labor_force)

 These files provide the original and adjusted weights (monthly and annualized) The Hamilton Project and the Upjohn Institute used to construct the CPS population adjustment backcast detailed in the post: [*Who's Missing from the Post-Pandemic Labor Force?*](https://www.hamiltonproject.org/blog/whos_missing_from_the_post_pandemic_labor_force) The corresponding [*technical appendix*](https://www.hamiltonproject.org/assets/files/20230404_THP_TechnicalAppendix_LaborMarket.pdf) provides a more detailed description of the methods used for the backcast and decomposition.
 The spreadsheet containing the published and backcast labor market data is also available for download.
+Please note that these numbers are not seasonally adjusted.